Giskard-AI/giskard-vision/giskard_vision/image_classification/Readme.md

 It adapts the [scan API in Giskard Python library](https://github.com/Giskard-AI/giskard#2--scan-your-model-for-issues) to magically scan the vision model with the dataloader.

-Currently, due to the constraint of the scan API, we support a subset of image classification tasks:
+Currently, we support a subset of image classification tasks:

-- [x] Multiclass and single label
+- [x] single-label
-- [ ] Multiclass and multi-label
+- [ ] multi-label

-We will be working to remove such limit for the scan.